SajinaPK/AWS_Learning/Solution_Architect/22_IAM_Advanced/Organizations.md

   (For a **Block List** we first attach an Allow star, and then we attach a deny like above deny access to DynamoDB)
   (For **Allow List** we only allow, like in above example only allow EC2 and CloudWatch.
 Needs explicit allow to use resources)

+- **Migrate Accounts**

+  - To migrate accounts from one organization to another, you must have root or IAM access to both the member and master accounts.
+Here are the steps to follow:
+    - 1 Remove the member account from the old organization
+    - 2 Send an invite to the member account from the new Organization
+    - 3 Accept the invite to the new organization from the member account